taufik-nurrohman/tick/README.md

 > [!TIP]
 >
-> If the `time` value is neither an integer nor less than zero, the first parameter of the `debounceStart` function call
+> If the `time` value is neither an integer nor less than zero, the first argument of the `debounceStart` function call
 > will be used to hold it:
 >
 > ~~~ js